BillWanggg/BillWanggg.github.io/_pages/about.md

-I am a research economist at the Bank of England, and received a PhD in Economics from London Business School in summer 2025.
-My research explores the implications of climate change and business cycles for different households and firms.
+I am a Ph.D. candidate at the Paula and Gregory Chow Institute for Studies in Economics, Xiamen University, China, and expect to graduate in Winter 2026.
+My research focuses on the interactions between fiscal and monetary policies and their implications for macroeconomic stability.
+I am also interested in the role of fiscal policy in fostering long-run economic growth.

 [CV](http://nrickard.github.io/files/NatalieRickard_CV.pdf)